rem-bot-industries/rem-v2/README.md

   "shards":1,
-  "lbsearch_sfw_key":"the key to use for the ibsear.ch lookup", "lbsearch_nsfw_key":"the key to use for the ibsearch.xxx lookup", "cleverbot_api_key":"Contact Info, so that we can use the cleverbot api."
+  "lbsearch_sfw_key":"the key to use for the ibsear.ch lookup", "lbsearch_nsfw_key":"the key to use for the ibsearch.xxx lookup", "cleverbot_api_key":"Contact Info, so that we can use the cleverbot api.", "mashape_key":"The key to use for mashape (Urbandictionary)" }
-}
 ```
 - Beta should always be set to true.